ppxasjsm/East_Bio/README.md

-# Taster session on how to analyse biomolecular simulations for EaStBio DTP
+# Taster session on how to analyse biomolecular simulations for EASTBIO DTP

 The material was partially taken from a summer school run for [CCP5](https://github.com/CCPBioSim/CCP5_Simulation_of_BioMolecules/).